Silocan/prestashop-paypal-fix-decimal/README.md

 # prestashop-paypal-fix-decimal v3.11.4

 Fix decimal bug when price without tax has been used in prestashop.
-The fix concern the express checkout.
+The fix concern the express checkout.<br />
-Thanks Zebx (https://github.com/Zebx) for the initial fix.
+Thanks Zebx (https://github.com/Zebx) for the initial fix.<br />

+Fix for prestashop 1.6
+Paypal module 3.11.4

 ## About